Janek7/trivia-qa/README.md

 The solution covers the following steps:
 1. Document Retrieval with BM25 and VSM
-2. Reranking of retrieved documents with RoBERTa
+2. Neural reranking of retrieved documents with RoBERTa
-3. Answer extraction with RoBERTa
+3. Answer extraction with multiple BERT variants